yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 | | Can only be used with class Components (ref:17.2) | Can be used with both class as well as functional components |

 <br/>
+7.4 Why Can't You Update State Directly Without setState()?
+> - setState() trigger re-rendering of the components.
+When we want to update state again and again we must need to setState otherwise it doesn't work correctly.
+<br/><br/>

 8. Why Should We Bind The Function?